introlab/OpenIMU/README.md

 1. Using PyCharm, create a project by opening the file "{PROJECT_ROOT}/python/app/OpenIMUTest/OpenIMUTest.py"
     1. Create a Python 3.5 environment using conda in "{PROJECT_ROOT}/python/env/python-3.5"
     1. Use the conda package manager and install the following packages :
-        1. PyQt5, PyQtChart, PyInstaller, scipy, numpy, jupyter
+        1. PyQt5, PyQtChart, PyInstaller, scipy, numpy, jupyter, bitstring

 ### Step 2 : Open the root CMakeLists.txt in QtCreator
 1. Opening the root CMakeLists.txt will allow to create and build the project